it's a game

 Current LLMs are shitty, you are correct in that regard.

-None of them will ever develop AGI as some retards like Sam "Scam" Altman thinks.
+None of them will ever develop AGI as some morons like Sam "Scam" Altman thinks.

 Can they be used for huge massively complex projects right now without hand-holding?
-Fuck no they can't, they are stupid as fuck.
+Frick no they can't, they are stupid as frick.

 But you CAN hand-hold them.